-One serving is 1 cup green beans (about 44 calories).
+One serving is 1 cup of green beans and is about 44 calories, per the USDA.

-One serving of bell peppers is 1 cup chopped, raw or cooked peppers or 2 small bell peppers (about 30 calories).
+One serving of bell peppers is 1 cup chopped, raw or cooked fresh or frozen bell peppers or 1 large bell pepper, and is about 30 calories, per the USDA.

-One serving is 1 medium baked sweet potato (103 calories) or 1 cup cooked sliced or mashed sweet potato (180 calories).
-One serving of potato is 1 medium boiled or baked white potato (144 calories) or 1 cup diced or mashed potato (134 calories).
+One serving is 1 large baked sweet potato (162 calories) or 1 cup of cooked sliced or mashed sweet potato (180 calories).
+One serving of potato is 1 medium boiled or baked white potato (145 calories) or 1 cup diced or mashed potato (136 calories).

-One serving is 1 cup chopped or sliced, raw, canned or cooked tomato (about 32 calories) or 2 small raw whole tomatoes (about 33 calories) or 20 cherry tomatoes (about 61 calories).
+One serving is 1 cup chopped or sliced, fresh, canned or cooked tomato (about 43 calories) or 1 large or 2 small fresh whole tomatoes (about 33 calories) or 1 cup grape tomatoes (about 47 calories), per the USDA.

-One serving is 1 cup cooked or raw broccoli or 10 broccoli florets (about 30 calories).
+One serving is 1 cup of cooked, fresh or frozen broccoli (about 30 calories).

-One serving is 1 cup mixed vegetables (118 calories).
+One serving is 1 cup of mixed vegetables (118 calories), per the USDA.